AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code/README.md

 Click the **Authentication** link in the left nav.

 #### **Authority**
-Check that supported account types are: **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**
+Check that supported account types are: **Accounts in any organizational directory (Any Microsoft Entra ID directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**

 If so, then set the authority attribute in the JSON configuraiton file to `https://login.microsoftonline.com/common`